-Total OPEB Liability as calculated by Milliman Inc. GASB 74 actuarial valuation as of December 31, 2021.
+Total OPEB Liability as calculated by Milliman Inc. GASB 74 actuarial valuation as of December 31, 2022.

 PENSION REFORM - Governor Jerry Brown signed the California Public Employees' Pension Reform Act of 2013 (PEPRA), which became effective January 1, 2013.
-While it has been called one of the largest pieces of pension reform legislation on record, it had minimal impact on current and retired CCCERA members hired prior to January 1, 2013.
+While it has been called one of the largest pieces of pension reform legislation for CERL plans, it had minimal impact on current and retired CCCERA members hired prior to January 1, 2013.
 Most changes and provisions affected new public employees hired on or after January 1, 2013.
 Some new provisions that did impact current or retired CCCERA members were changes in what can be included in compensation for retirement purposes, new restrictions on the ability of a retiree to return to work with a CCCERA employer without reinstatement as an active member unless certain conditions are met, and elimination of employers' ability to adopt an enhanced benefit formula and apply it to past service.
 In addition, for new public employees, the legislation reduces benefit formulas, limits pensionable income, expands the final compensation period from one year to three years, and requires the new employee to pay a larger share of normal costs.

-OVERALL ANALYSIS - For the year ended December 31, 2021, CCCERA's financial position and results from operations have experienced an increase over the prior year.
-For 2021, CCCERA's net position increased to \$11.5 billion from \$10.1 billion in 2020.
-The overall increase in net position for December 31, 2021 is primarily attributable to appreciation in the fair value of the plan's broadly diversified portfolio.
+OVERALL ANALYSIS - For the year ended December 31, 2022, CCCERA's financial position and results from operations have experienced a decrease over the prior year.
+For 2022, CCCERA's net position decreased to \$10.1 billion from \$11.5 billion in 2021.
+The overall decrease in net position for December 31, 2022 is primarily attributable to depreciation in the fair value of the plan's broadly diversified portfolio.
 Despite fluctuations in the financial markets, CCCERA remains in a sound financial position to meet its obligations to plan participants and beneficiaries.
 The current financial position results from a continued strong and successful investment program, risk management and strategic planning meeting expectations.
 As a long-term investor, CCCERA can take advantage of price volatility along with a diversified exposure to domestic, global and international equities, fixed income investments, real estate, private equity, private credit, and liquidity programs.
-The plan has recovered well from the COVID pandemic market downturn as well as general market downturns and CCCERA is well positioned with value-focused assets to face market fluctuations.
+The plan has recovered well from the COVID pandemic market downturn as well as weathered general market downturns during 2022 and CCCERA is well positioned with value-focused assets to face market fluctuations.